EjikeJosephUche/learnableTypescriptLesson1/README.md

 ```
 ## Key Improvements:
-- *Generic Function:* The function is now generic, accepting T for the personType and P for the filtering criteria.
+- *Generic Function:* The function is now generic, accepting T for the personType and ```Partial<T extends 'user' ?
+User : Admin>``` for the filtering criteria.
 This ensures that the correct type is returned.
 - *Partial Types:* The criteria can now be a partial User or Admin object, depending on the personType.
 - *Type Exclusion:* The type field is excluded from the criteria, ensuring that it cannot be used for filtering.